 3. Create Keyword Clusters

 The next step is to use the keyword research tool to group the keywords you identified.
 Note that manually grouping the keywords into clusters is time-consuming.
-A keyword clustering tool like SEO Scout or Keywords Insights is recommended.
+A keyword clusterings tool like SEO Scout or Keywords Insights is recommended.
 Once you have created a list of keywords, you will notice a similar pattern.
 When segmenting the keywords, remember to do so based on their relevance.

 If the keywords are too dissimilar, the content will be less readable to the user and confuse the crawlers.
 If the content is relatable, the crawlers can understand the page’s relevance better in relation to other pages within the pillar page.
 Also, look for keywords based on their organic difficulty and volume.
 This can help you understand which keywords will rank on your website.
-If a keyword shows greater difficulty in a keyword research tool, it will be difficult to rank if your website has a lower domain authority.
+If a keyword shows the greater difficulty in a keyword research tool, it will be difficult to rank if your website has a lower domain authority.

 4. Create Cluster Pages